MikeKovarik/rage-edit/README.md

 }
 ```

-**Note**: this problem is actual for reading from registry only.
+**Note**: this problem is actual for reading from the registry only.
 Writing unicode data works with any codepage.

 ## <a name="options.recursive"></a>`recursive`: Boolean